tmarkec/Portafolio-3/README.md

 ## Flow Chart

 The planning of this project was based on the flow charts using the platform Lucid Char

+## Features
+### Welcome screen
+- Welcomes a user to the game with the name input field
+### Second screen
+- Welcome a user with their name and give a user option to either read the rules or continue to the next step
+### Rules screen
+- Describes rules to the user and how to play the game
+### Levels screen
+- Gives a user option to pick the difficulty level that will reflect on the tries he gets through the game
+### Game screen
+- This is also a play screen on which a user is guessing letters from the hidden word.
+A user is displayed with multiple sections: current score, already tried letters, hidden word, hangman art in different stages depends on a user progress and with remaining lives/tries that a user has for this game
+### End game screen
+- A user is displayed with the completed hangman art(win or lose), his overall score and the option to play the game again, check scores, or exit the game
+### Score screen
+- A user is presented with a table that has 3 columns with name, score and current date that the game has been played, and scores are presented from best to worst
+### Thank you screen
+- A user is presented with ascci art thank you message

 ## Testing